yetibot/core/doc/CONFIGURATION.md

 ### Merged result

-If you for some strange reason decided to configure Yetibot through all available means demonstrated above, the merged config data structure would be:
+If you decided to configure Yetibot through all available means demonstrated above, the merged config data structure would be:

 ```clojure
 {:log {:level "debug"}